JamesCollerton/Internet_Fridge/README.md

 I then wanted to extend this idea into a full app.
 I started the basis of it with a MySQL database, nodeJS server and Android app, but it was a lot of work.
 It's still currently in development, but I haven't worked on it in a while

+So far I have implemented the app home screen, login screen, basic server/ REST API with HTTPS and the MySQL database.

 App Home Screen            | App Login Screen :-------------------------:|:-------------------------:
 ![alt text](/README_Images/Home_Screen.png  "Login_Screen")  | ![alt text](/README_Images/Login_Screen.png "Home_Screen")